Skip to content

 Designator Alphanumeric 32 chars Can only contain letters and numbers Required

-External ID String 32 chars Can only contain numbers and decimals Required
+External ID String 32 chars Can only contain numbers and decimals Optional

 Bone Id id valid bones via dropdown Required